TheTechGent/TheTechGent/README.md

 ---

 ## 🧭 What I'm Working On
 - Personal Portfolio website - React, Next, TypeScript.
 - Collaborating on a Web App called Plaeen - an app to bring busy gamers together, planning thier gaming session.
+- Converting my python Enigma Machine project into a Web App and adding features.
 - Writing Game Design Document for a game idea I have been developing.

 ---